technotip/HookExamples/Topup/readme.md

 While installing the hook, make sure you don't overrite the existing hook.
 When the user inputs their raddress, check their account_objects for type hook.
 If there are hooks already installed, then leave those many hook positions while installing the new hook.

-Also give optin to uninstall or delete the hook.
+Also give option to uninstall or delete the hook.
 Please remove the hook based on the hook position and also after checking the hookhash.

 ---